 Ask yourself what facts in your story contribute to those three outcomes strongly—not, “Well, this SORT OF shows that I’m approachable…” or “Yeah, but this shows that I’m ALSO able to teach about this or that topic…” There has to be a direct correlation between the fact you include and the goal you want to achieve with that fact.

 Cut all the other parts of the story.
 Once you cut them and read the piece without them, you’ll realize most of them weren’t all that important to begin with.
-Maybe you’ll add one or two back in, but the result won’t be nearly as humongous as what you started with before applying this method.
+Maybe you’ll add one or two back in, but the result won’t be nearly as humongous as what you started with before applying these two steps.

 Try this method and let me know how it goes.
 I can’t wait to see what you create!